Preferred names at PCC

 Your preferred first name is the name you go by in day-to-day life.
 It could be a nickname, a shortened version of your name, or a name you self-identify with but haven’t opted to change legally.

 How to change your preferred name

-You can set your preferred name in the admissions application, by emailing firstname.lastname@example.org from your @pcc.edu email, or by using the update name and pronouns form.
+You can set your preferred name in the admissions application or by using the Update preferred name form.
 You can make changes to your preferred name once per term.

 Where your preferred name will be used

 - Optional: PCC ID card.
 When you get your ID card, you can specify if you want to use your preferred name or legal name.
-Be aware that if you use your preferred name, your PCC ID card can no longer be used as proof of legal identity (for example, for employment verification or other uses for those who do not have other forms of picture ID).
+Check with the authority in question if you plan to rely on the PCC ID as legal or photo identification.

 Get help or report problems